Naveed89-tech/new_agency_home_page/README.md

 # Results Summary

-This is a simple project to practice some basic concepts of HTML and CSS.
+This is a project to practice HTML and CSS.

 ### The challenge